This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Stay active to prevent another blood clot:

 Your healthcare provider will tell you when it is safe to drive and start doing your other normal daily activities.
 Go slowly at first.
 Then increase your activity.
 An active lifestyle can help prevent blood clots.
 Try to get at least 30 minutes of activity on most days of the week.
-If you sit most of the day for work, walk around every half hour.
-After an injury or illness, try to become active again as soon as possible.
+If you sit most of the day for work, stand or walk around every half hour.
+After a future injury or illness, try to become active again as soon as possible.
 Activity can also help you manage your weight.
 Overweight or obesity can put pressure on your leg veins and cause blood to pool.
 This increases your risk for another blood clot.
-Manage health conditions that can cause a blood clot, such as high cholesterol or diabetes.

 Drink liquids as directed: